jon1123/blog/about.md

 permalink: /about/
 ---

-<p> This is a colaction of CTF wrightups, study notes, and some old code
+## Study Blog

-Have a good day. </p>
+This is a colaction of CTF wrightups, study notes, and some old code Have a good day.

 <img src="https://tryhackme-badges.s3.amazonaws.com/Jon112358.png" alt="TryHackMe">